 In addition, according to recent research, smiling helps cut down the stress the mind and body feel; this is similar to obtaining good sleep.
 In fact, the simple act of smiling helps produce beneficial emotions within you.

-This is the reason why we usually feel more delighted around young kids — Statistically, they smile more often.
+This is the reason why we usually feel delighted around young kids.
+Statistically, they smile more often.
 Children smile an average of four hundred times per day.
 While cheerful people still smile forty to fifty times in a day, most of us only smile twenty times a day on average.

 Some studies also found that people smile less at work than when they are at home.
 Thirty percent of participants in a research study smiled around 5 to 20 times per day, and twenty-eight percent smiled more than twenty times in a day at the workplace.

-A person’s facial expressions do more than just convey his or her present mood; in fact, these have the ability to alter our mood too.
-Emotions may come from the brain; however, the muscles in the face have the ability to either bolster or completely change those feelings.
-Current research disclosed that through the enrichment of positive emotions or the abolition of unpleasant ones with use of facial expressions, someone’s mood starts to coordinate more strongly with the emotion his or her face is presenting.
+A person’s facial expressions do more than just conveying his or her present mood; in fact, these have the ability to alter our mood too.
+Emotions may come from the brain.
+However, the muscles in the face have the ability to either bolster or completely change those feelings.
+Current research disclosed that through the enrichment of positive emotions or the abolition of unpleasant ones with the use of facial expressions, someone’s mood starts to coordinate more strongly with the emotion his or her face is presenting.

 Smiling is absolutely more than just muscle contraction in the face.
 In truth, we will never know all the benefits that a simple smile can do in our lives.

 Have you asked yourself how many times you smile every day?
 Do you smile when you see and meet your close buddies, your colleagues, and when meeting new people?